List of Hetalia: Axis Powers characters: The Baltics

-The three Baltic states, Lithuania, Estonia and Latvia, are three Eastern European countries who were dominated by Russia and constantly suffered from his bullying.
-Lithuania is voiced by Ken Takeuchi in Japanese and Josh Grelle in English; Estonia by Atsushi Kousaka in Japanese and Mike McFarland in English; and Latvia by Kazutada Tanaka in Japanese and Ryan Reynolds in English.
+The three Baltic states, Lithuania, Estonia and Latvia, are three young men who were dominated by Russia and constantly suffered from his bullying.
+Lithuania is voiced by Ken Takeuchi in Japanese and Jessie James Grelle in English; Estonia by Atsushi Kousaka in Japanese and Mike McFarland in English; and Latvia by Kazutada Tanaka in Japanese and Ryan Reynolds in English.

 Lithuania

 Lithuania (リトアニア, Ritoania), the eldest, was once a superpower that ruled much of Eastern and Middle Europe with Poland, but their empire collapsed.
 He has always fought off other countries, including Russia and the Teutonic Knights (the younger version of Prussia).
 Lithuania is shown to be friends with Poland and America, having lived in the latter's house for a while before the Great Depression.
 Even though he is quite friendly towards Poland, Lithuania also holds an animosity towards him due to the Polish–Lithuanian War, in which Poland had occupied Vilnius and ruled it until being absorbed by Russia.
 He has a crush on Belarus, not noticing when she glares at him and, one time, not even noticing when she broke all of his fingers.
 He has a strong passion for basketball and often tries to match up with America.
 He is sometimes mistaken for Greece due to physical and naming similarities.